 Information We Collect

-When you use the Services, we may collect certain personal information, including “Protected Health Information” (or PHI) in the U.S. and “special categories of personal data” in the European Union (“EU”), as such terms are defined under applicable law.
+When you use the Services, we may collect certain personal information, including Personally Identifiable Information in the U.S. and “special categories of personal data” in the European Union (“EU”), as such terms are defined under applicable law.
 Personal information or data is information that specifically identifies you or, when combined with other information, could be used to identify you.
 It does not include information where the identity has been removed (anonymous data).

 We will only use your personal information when the law allows us to.
 Most commonly, we will use your personal information in the following circumstances: